AndrewMoa2005/AndrewMoa2005.github.io/content/post/2025-04-03-ansa-abaqus-bolt-pretension/index.md

  3. Next, select the first reference point on the bolt body.
  ![5086d6cd6a8c37ddea9506db6731656b.png](./images/5086d6cd6a8c37ddea9506db6731656b.png)

-4. Next, select the second reference point to define the bolt preload direction.
+4. Next, select the second reference point to define the bolt pretension direction.
 A reference plane will be generated at the first reference point.
-Note that the preload direction must be parallel to the bolt axis.
+Note that the pretension direction must be parallel to the bolt axis.
  ![74336c606e1112ff70556e8a1b845a23.png](./images/74336c606e1112ff70556e8a1b845a23.png)

-5. Next, enter the preload force of 50kN and check the box labeled "Fixed".
+5. Next, enter the pretension force of 50kN and check the box labeled "Fixed".
 Two "STEP"s will be automatically generated.
-The first "STEP" is used to load the preload, and the second "STEP" is used to fix the preload.
+The first "STEP" is used to load the pretension, and the second "STEP" is used to fix the pretension.
 Other loads can be applied to the second "STEP".
  ![62ad85d4eb3da3ebeaf9d6bd74784a32.png](./images/62ad85d4eb3da3ebeaf9d6bd74784a32.png)

-6. Finally, define the normal direction of the reference plane to confirm the application of the bolt preload.
+6. Finally, define the normal direction of the reference plane to confirm the application of the bolt pretension.
  ![64fd2a39cb6d08089a8f3dcb35de2854.png](./images/64fd2a39cb6d08089a8f3dcb35de2854.png)

 After completing the above steps, you can submit the calculation.